llouks/cst312/README.md

 3. CVE-2007-2821

 Summary: SQL injection vulnerability in wp-admin/admin-ajax.php in WordPress before 2.2 allows remote attackers to execute arbitrary SQL commands via the cookie parameter.

 Vulnerability types: Exec, Code, Sql

+Confidentiality Impact:	Partial (There is considerable informational disclosure.)

+Integrity Impact: Partial (Modification of some system files or information is possible, but the attacker does not have control over what can be modified, or the scope of what the attacker can affect is limited.)
+Availability Impact	Partial (There is reduced performance or interruptions in resource availability.)
+Access Complexity	Low (Specialized access conditions or extenuating circumstances do not exist.
+Very little knowledge or skill is required to exploit. )

+Authentication: Not required (Authentication is not required to exploit the vulnerability.)

+Gained Access: User

 Tested in version: 2.2